rwcitek/A_Gental_Introduction_to_BNF/slides/038_epsilon.md

 ### The Epsilon symbol

-Although it appears as a column in the delta lookup table, epsilon is actually not a terminal symbol from the inmput.
+Although it appears as a column in the delta lookup table, epsilon is actually not a terminal symbol from the input.
 If the state row (from Q) has an entry in the Epsilon column, it will always take that branch.
 IOW: A spawned FSM will be launched along the new  state path.